-Data-driven decision-making in learning refers to a continuous cycle of identifying, collecting, combining, analyzing, interpreting and acting upon educational data from different sources to report, evaluate and improve resources, processes and outcomes of organizations.
+In short, data-driven decision-making in learning refers to a continuous cycle of identifying, collecting, combining, analyzing, interpreting, and acting upon educational data from different sources to report, evaluate, and improve resources, processes, and outcomes of organizations.
+In essence, it’s about using data to enhance education.

-To describe the DDDM process Rand Education recommends to use the following framework:
+To describe the DDDM process, Rand Education recommends using the following framework:

 The framework suggests that multiple forms of data are first turned into information via analysis and then combined with stakeholder understanding and expertise to create actionable knowledge.